BenjaminShinar/Books-Resources/CPP Confrences/CppCon2024/Performance.md

 >   - A guarantee that there are no certain kinds of errors.
 >   - Being unable to do a "wrong thing".

-types aren't the only ways to achieve everything, but they are part of them. so, a defintion that encompasses the above usage might be something like:
+types aren't the only ways to achieve everything, but they are part of them. so, a definition that encompasses the above usage might be something like:

 > "A type defines a set of possible values and a set of operations (for an object)."\
 > ~ Bjarne Stroustrup, Programming Principles and Practices Using C++.